Realmuto, Phils rally past Astros in 10 to open World Series

 In the World Series for the fourth time in six years — and after losing to Atlanta in six games last year — these Astros are looking to give Baker his first title as a manager and get their second championship after winning it in 2017, a title tainted by a sign-stealing scandal.

 The surprising Phillies, who have two championships, are in the World Series for the first time since 2009.
-They bounced back from a 21-29 start that led to manager Joe Girardi’s firing with a 66-46 finish to reach the playoffs.
+They bounced back from a 21-29 start that led to manager Joe Girardi’s firing.

-They won their eighth pennant by dispatching the San Diego Padres in five games in the NLCS under manager Rob Thomson.
+Tucker had the orange-clad home crowd rocking early as he became the first player in franchise history with a multi-home run game in the World Series.
+One of the few players in the majors to hit without batting gloves and suddenly exuding attitude, he had four RBIs a year after finishing the Fall Classic without one.

+The normally mild-mannered Tucker punctuated his first homer with a nifty bat flip and mixed in an expletive as he screamed toward the dugout while beginning his trot.

 UP NEXT